Milchstra3e/CSED353/writeups/assn2.md

     _is_received_fin |= tcp_header.fin;
     ```
     Before receiving TCP segment with syn flag, we should prohibit from doing further progress.
 To archive this purpose, we're tracking whether to receive it.
+In the case of fin flag, if received, _is_received_fin set true.

 + pushing payload into reassembler
     ```c++